Deepfreediving/KOVALDEEPAI-MAIN/ARCHITECTURE_GUIDE.md

 **🚨 CRITICAL DISCONNECT IDENTIFIED**: The OpenAI Vision API pipeline for dive log and image analysis has workflow breaks that prevent proper completion.

+**🔍 FOREIGN KEY CONSTRAINT ANALYSIS - RESOLVED**:
+The foreign key constraint issue was actually **SOLVED** via an elegant workaround:

+- The `save-dive-log.js` endpoint automatically creates a deterministic UUID from test user strings
+- It creates a corresponding `auth.users` record if one doesn't exist
+- This bypasses the foreign key constraint entirely
+- **Result**: Dive logs ARE being saved successfully to Supabase

+**🚨 REAL ISSUES IDENTIFIED**:

+1. **UI Dialog Not Closing**: Save confirmation dialog stays open after successful save
+2. **Missing Post-Save Coaching**: No automatic AI analysis triggered after dive log save
+3. **No Visual Feedback**: User doesn't know the save was successful
+4. **Missing Integration**: OpenAI Vision analysis not connected to coaching pipeline

 ```
 ┌─────────────────────────────────────────────────────────────┐
 │                    DIVE JOURNAL UI FLOW                     │